Tower 42: Ownership

-Following NatWest's refurbishment of the tower, the bank renamed it the International Finance Centre, in 1997.

-The building was subsequently acquired by Hermes Real Estate and BlackRock's UK property fund in 1998 for £226 million.
+Following NatWest's refurbishment of the tower, the bank renamed it the International Finance Centre, in 1997.The building was subsequently acquired by Hermes Real Estate and BlackRock's UK property fund in 1998 for £226 million.
 In 2010 they put the property on the market at an expected price of £300 million.
 This would potentially have been the largest single commercial property sale in the City of London in 2010.
 In July 2010 it was reported that Chinese Estates Group had entered exclusive discussions to buy Tower 42. but this deal did not conclude and it was sold in 2011 to South African businessman Nathan Kirsh for £282.5 million.

 Occupancy

 NatWest occupation

 Upon completion, the tower was occupied by a large part of NatWest's International Division.
 The upper floors were occupied by the division's executive management, marketing, and regional offices, moving from various locations in the City of London.
 The lower floors were occupied by NatWest's Overseas Branch, moving from its previous location at 52/53 Threadneedle Street.

-The full floor configuration was as follows:

 The adjacent annexe building at 27 Old Broad Street was occupied by NatWest's Overseas Branch cashiers and foreign notes and coin dealing operation.

 1993 bombing and refurbishment

 In 1993, NatWest had planned a major premises relocation that would have seen the International Banking Division move from the tower and be replaced with its Domestic Banking Division, enabling the bank to terminate its lease of the Drapers Gardens tower.
 These plans had to be abandoned after the tower was damaged in the April 1993 Bishopsgate bombing, a Provisional Irish Republican Army truck bombing in the Bishopsgate area of the City of London.
 The bomb killed one person and extensively damaged the tower and many other buildings in the vicinity, causing a total of over £1 billion worth of damage to the area.
 The tower suffered severe damage and had to be entirely reclad and internally refurbished at a cost of £75 million.
 (Demolition was considered, but would have been too difficult and expensive.)
 The external re-clad was carried out by Alternative Access Logistics with the use of a multi-deck space frame system to access three floors at once with the ability to move up and down the whole building.

 On 17 January 1996, during the repairs and possibly from the welding being undertaken, a fire started at the top of the building.
 Five hundred workmen were evacuated and smoke was seen coming out of the top of the building.
 A helicopter using thermal imaging equipment pinpointed the source of the fire, which was on the 45th floor in a glass-fibre cooling tower.
-After refurbishment, NatWest decided not to re-occupy and renamed the building the International Financial Centre, then sold it.

-Previous owners, UK property company Greycoat, renamed it Tower 42 in 1995, in reference to its 42 cantilevered floors.
+After refurbishment, NatWest decided not to re-occupy and renamed the building the International Financial Centre, then sold it in 1998 to UK property company Greycoat, who renamed it Tower 42, a reference to its 42 cantilevered floors.
 It is now a general-purpose office building.